-We’ve told you about the best fabrics to wear in the summer, but what should you wear when the weather turns a little cooler?
+We’ve told you about the best fabrics to wear in the summer, but what fabrics should you wear when fall or winter hits and the weather gets colder?
 We love the winter months because it gives everyone an excuse to layer up with the warmest fabrics and keep things comfy.
 From cozy sweaters to toasty scarves, the sky’s the limit for the amount of clothing you can make out of these fabrics.
 Here are the best cold weather fabrics to bundle up with.

 The 5 Best Cold Weather Fabrics

 While your exact wardrobe choice will depend on personal style and how cold it gets in your location, here are five of the best fabrics options for fall or winter clothing.